-All personal data given will be held securely by the Gallery and will be used to administer your entry.
-It may be used for internal research/statistical purposes.
-Your data will also be shared with our partner venue, Crawford Art Gallery, Cork.
+All personal data given will be held securely by the Gallery and our data processor Submit, and will be used to administer your entry.
+It may be used for internal research/statistical purposes and media enquiries.
+Your data will also be shared with our partner venue(s).